GENESIS ONE TO ELEVEN – CAN YOU BELIEVE IT?

 And yet, God being God, the basic message has remained uncorrupted by man.
 A few verses here, numbers there, phrases another place got messed with a bit, but essentially we can still count on the Old Testament in most places to be telling us what happened.

 There is one other point that needs to be made about ALL translations.
 It is very difficult translating from one language to another.
 Israelite culture and the Hebrew language itself are full of puns, double entendres, and idioms.
 What is a translator to do?
 Go with the words?
 Go with the meaning?
 Add to the text by explaining the idiom (if known)?
 So we are NOT about to criticize the various translations.
-We do know that many of the more modern translations have the benefit of some older texts than some of the earlier translations (including the King James), but, on the other hand, they seem to depend a lot more on modern scientific understandings in some areas and thus change the meaning of what the older text was saying in some places.
+We do know that many of the more modern translations have the benefit of having had access to some older texts than some of the earlier translations (including the King James), but, on the other hand, they seem to depend a lot more on modern scientific understandings in some areas and thus change the meaning of what the older text was saying in some places.
 The older translations tend to be more literal in their translations in that area.
 So there are positives and negatives with all translations.
 This is why, in our home Bible studies, we encourage our friends to bring any translation they choose.
-Then we can not only compare, but also compare with a Hebrew interlinear which we have as well as our copy of Alexandrian Septuagint, which contains not only the English translation, but the original Greek translation as well (which is not available on the net, by the way).
+Then we can not only compare, but also compare with a Hebrew interlinear which we have as well as our copy of Alexandrian Septuagint.

 This is also why you will find us cross-referencing many word translations and passages with the Alexandrian LXX as we go through this study.